Accellera Summer of Code 2026

 This project aims to enhance the UVM SystemC implementation by improving its compliance with the latest IEEE UVM standard.
 Therefore the current UVM SystemC implementation shall be extended with new features for example the introduction of UVM policy classes.
 In addition, regression tests will be created and/or ported from the SystemVerilog UVM reference implementation to improve overall library stability.

-- Skills required: C++, SystemC, Git (UVM SystemVerilog knowledge helpful)
+- Preferred skills: C++, SystemC, Git (UVM SystemVerilog knowledge helpful)

 - Mentor(s): To be announced